Feilding railway station

 Feilding railway station was a station on the North Island Main Trunk line in Feilding, New Zealand.
-It was opened on 1 October 1876 and closed on 1 July 2002.
-The station is now used by Feilding Information Centre and an occasional excursion train.
+It was opened on 1 October 1876 and closed on 25 June 2012.
+The station is now used by an occasional excursion train.

 The south wall of the station is decorated with a mural, which features Feilding's 1999 clock tower, which has a 1902 clock.
 The nearby former goods shed has a mural depicting the X Class loco stored at Feilding.
 The murals were by Eric Brew, who was a resident artist and painted many other murals in the town.

-Feilding had hoped to be the junction of the North Island Main Trunk and the Marton–New Plymouth line so had made Kimbolton Road exceptionally wide, but that honour went to Marton and Longburn.
+Feilding had hoped to be the junction of the North Island Main Trunk and the Marton–New Plymouth line so had made Kimbolton Road exceptionally wide, but that honour went to Marton.

 History

 J & C Bull built a 5th class station with platform, goods shed, privies and urinals by 28 April 1876.
 By July 1876 the rails were in place, linking Palmerston North and Feilding, and ballasting was finished in September.
 Two platelayers' cottages and a stationmaster's house were built by Burgess & Thompson in 1877 and a ladies waiting room in 1878.
 By 1896 there was also a passing loop for 19 wagons, cart approach, loading bank and cattle yards and the goods shed was 103 ft by 31 ft, with a crane and a verandah added in 1897.
 By 1900 the goods shed was 153 ft by 42 ft.
 In 1973 a 190 ft wool loading shelter replaced an earlier one.

 The contract for the extension north from Feilding to the Rangitīkei River was let on 28 June 1876.
 The line was extended to Halcombe from 22 April 1878, thus linking the ports of Foxton and Whanganui to their hinterland.

 Feilding gas works opened in 1897 and gas lamps were added to the station in 1901.
 Electric lighting came on 25 January 1916, after the local power station opened in 1915.

 Sawmillers Manson & Bartholomew, later known as Feilding Sash and Door Co, had a tramway link to the railway from 1877 until at least 1916.